Drugs first aid

 - Don’t put someone in the recovery position if you think they’ve got a head or neck injury.

 If they stop breathing…

-Don’t believe what you see on TV: it’s highly unlikely that the heart will restart without the use of a defibrillator (the machine with pads that you’ll see on Casualty) and even then the chances of survival are still slim.
-That means if someone’s heart has stopped and they’ve stopped breathing, you need to act fast.
+Don’t believe what you see on TV; you probably can’t resuscitate someone with your bare hands, no matter how much drugs first aid you know.
+If someone’s heart has stopped and they’ve stopped breathing, you need to act fast.
 The quicker an ambulance gets to them, the greater the chance of survival.
-So, if you do nothing else, call 999 and make sure they know it is someone who isn’t breathing.
+So, call 999 immediately and make sure they know it’s for someone who isn’t breathing.